 - this adorable tote bag

-Granny Money Hack #3- Take Care of What’s Yours
+Living like a Homestead Granny Hack #3- Take Care of What’s Yours

 Wash your clothes less.
 Not only does it save you water, electricity, and detergent, but it also keeps your clothes in better condition.
 One of my favorite cleaning hacks is to throw clothes into the freezer overnight to kill bacteria and make them smell new again.
 I had a pair of gross (but so loved!) yoga pants that were perfect for jogging and CrossFit.
 But the sweat smell just never went away.
 For almost 3 years I put up with the stinkiness (EW!) until I finally tried this hack.
 Now there’s absolutely no smell to them!